sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 - Try make to the slower lines faster
 - Repeat

 If there are just a few lines taking up the majority of the time, we know what to focus on, and from the above we see that there's a particularly slow line, taking up ~70% of the time.

+However, there is another vital step to include:

+- _Test the output for correctness_
+- Run the profiler
+- Identify the slowest lines
+- Try make to the slower lines faster
+- Repeat

+The tests help one to experiment, to try out different methods, libraries, etc. while knowing that any accidental changes to what is being computed will be caught.

 ### Optimization 1 - dictionary of sets of users who answered questions, _users_who_answered_q_